IshanTharaka/ERP-System/README.md

 Reports Module - Comprehensive invoicing capabilities are provided, allowing users to create and view invoices with associated customers, items, quantities, and amounts.
 Here generated report is displayed in the table format.
 The system supports reporting functionalities with three specific reports: Invoice Report, Invoice Item Report, and Item Report (Shown in the table format).

 ## Usage

-Users can navigate through the various modules using the provided interfaces(left side bar).
+Users can navigate through the various modules using the provided interfaces(left side bar) Data validation is implemented in the forms to ensure accurate input.
-Data validation is implemented in the forms to ensure accurate input.
+[EOF]